SaviduOfficial/carRental/README.md

-# Car Rental Web Application
+# Vehicle Rental System Web Application

-A group project for a car rental service web application built using PHP, CSS, and JavaScript.
+A group project for a vehicle rental service web application built using PHP, CSS, and JavaScript.
 The application allows users to browse available cars, register as customers, make bookings, and process payments.
 Admins can manage customers and vehicles.

 ## Features